PuneetMadan9/chatbot/README.md

 # chatbot
-An chatting bot which hears what you say, process and provides a sound response.
+A chatting bot which hears what you say, process and provides a sound response.

 Used open source libraries and models to create this bot.